 Oh-Say-Ya-Wah-Kaw Trail, 3 km, one hour moderate

-Two main beach areas are located on Island Lake and Slab Lake.
+Two main beach areas are located on Island Lake, Slab Lake and Green Lake.
 A playground is found at Slab Lake.